 Of course chocolate isn’t the only flavor of whipped cream you can make.
-Try making some Chai Whipped Cream, Peanut Butter Whipped Cream or even simple Cinnamon Whipped Cream.
-I bet all of these would be perfect added some pancakes or to a hot chocolate in the winter time!
+Try making some Chai Whipped Cream, Peanut Butter Whipped Cream, or even simple Cinnamon Whipped Cream.
+I bet all of these would be perfect added to some pancakes or to a hot chocolate in the winter time!

 Of course, if you’re looking for a dairy free whipped cream, you can check out my Low Carb Chocolate Whipped Cream made with Coconut Milk.

 Light and fluffy, whipped cream frosting is a great alternative to a heavy buttercream.

 - 3 Tablespoons powdered sugar (depending how sweet you want it)

 - Place cold water into a small bowl.
 Sprinkle gelatin over and allow it to sit for 5 minutes to soften.
 Place into microwave for 10 seconds.
 Gelatin should be melted.

 - In your mixer, whip cream with a whisk attachment.
 When soft peaks start to form, add in cocoa and sugar.
 As stiff peaks form, add in melted gelatin.
 Whip until completely blended.

 - Frost cake or cupcakes, use on a pie or anywhere else whipped cream can be used.